MissStrong/ICD2O/Notes/Unit 3/Note 07 - CSS Basics.md

 ### CSS Basics

 A CSS file can be used to add styling to a webpage.
-CSS stands for Cascade Style Sheet.
+CSS stands for Cascading Style Sheets.

-To link a CSS file to an HTML file, we use the self-closing `<link>` tag and the following attributes:
+To link an HTML file to a CSS file, we use the self-closing `<link>` tag and the following attributes:
-* `href` (hypertext reference – the name of the css file, usually `style.css`)
+* `href` (hypertext reference – the name of the CSS file, usually `style.css`)
 * `rel` (relationship – the connection between the HTML and CSS file, `stylesheet`)
-* `type` (file type – the filetype of the CSS file `text/css`)
+* `type` (filetype – the filetype of the CSS file `text/css`)

 This line goes in the header.